samuelhward/LOCUST_IO/README.md

 * Copy the files which you want to manipulate to *LOCUST_IO/input_files* and *LOCUST_IO/output_files* (former/latter for inputs/outputs to/from LOCUST)

 * Import context into your python session
-* Import input_classes or output_classes into your python session
+* Import some classes from classes.input_classes or classes.output_classes
 * You're good to go!